 Here is some of his featured work, by category.

 Walt came to prominence as a copywriter specializing in funny, award-winning ads and commercials for national brands, including CBS-TV, Budweiser, King World, 20th Century Fox, AT&T and General Motors.
-He wrote thousands of radio spots produced for broadcast in the years 1988-2010, almost entirely in collaboration with director Paul Fey, a former St. Louisian later based in Hollywood, California.
+He wrote thousands of radio spots produced for broadcast in the years 1988-2010, many in collaboration with director Paul Fey, a former St. Louisian later based in Hollywood, California.

 Branded as Paul & Walt Worldwide, their agency’s work attracted hundreds of industry trophies; was curated and studied in collegiate marketing textbooks; and drew invitations for the duo to guest-speak to advertising and business groups around the world.
-(Which they did.)

 He is the author of the three-issue comic book mini-series The Golden Adventures of Brett Hull, published as a joint promotion of the St. Louis Blues, Coca-Cola and McDonalds, and sold at regional McDonalds.